 Certified Judges

-Music is defined as the song and arrangement, as performed.
-The Music Category judges the suitability of the material to the barbershop style and the performer’s musicianship in bringing the song and arrangement to life.
+Musicality is defined as the song and arrangement, as performed.
+The Musicality Category judges the suitability of the material to the barbershop style and the performer’s musicianship in bringing the song and arrangement to life.

 The sensitive handling of musical elements, such as melody, harmony, and embellishments, demonstrates musicality in a performance.
 A strong musical performance is one in which everything provided by the composer and arranger is skillfully delivered and effectively integrated in support of the musical theme.

-See a brief description on Music and Performance Elements
+See a brief description on Musicality and Performance Elements

 Watch a presentation from Harmony University 2017 on the Music Category